Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

 Majid M Heravi was born in 1952 in Mashhad, Iran.
 He received his B. Sc. degree from the National University of Iran in 1975 and his M. Sc. and Ph.
 D. degrees from Salford University, England in 1977 and 1980, respectively.
 He completed his doctoral thesis under the supervision of the late Jim Clarck in Salford University, England.
 He started his career as a research fellow in Daroupakhsh (a pharmaceutical company) in 1981 Tehran, Iran and joined as an assistant professor to Ferdowsi University of Mashhad, Iran in 1983, and was promoted to associate professor in 1993 and full professor in 1997.
-In 1999 he moved to Alzahra University of Tehran, Iran as Professor of Chemistry where he still works.
+In 1999 he moved to Alzahra University of Tehran, Iran as professor of chemistry where he still works.
 He has previously been a visiting professor at UC Riverside, California, USA and Hamburg University, Hamburg, Germany.
 His research interests focus on heterocyclic chemistry, catalysis, organic methodology and green synthetic organic chemistry.
-He has published more than 770 ISI cited papers, including reviews and 12 chapters in Advances in Heterocyclic Chemistry.
+He has published more than 850 ISI cited papers, including reviews and 12 chapters in Advances in Heterocyclic Chemistry, as well as two books with Elsevier.

 Vahideh Zadsirjan received her B. Sc. in Pure Chemistry from Kharazmi University in 2002, and her M. Sc in 2007 and Ph.
 D degrees in organic chemistry in 2016 under the supervision of Professor Majid M. Heravi from Alzahra University Tehran, Iran.
 Her research is focused on heterocyclic chemistry, catalysis, organic methodology and green synthetic organic chemistry.